Identifying and Analyzing Hazards

-Safety Planning starts with a meeting attended by a person in charge of the work, SMEs, facility and line management, and workers to identify specific hazards, risks associated with those hazards, and possible controls to mitigate the risks.
+Safety Planning starts with a review of the project objectives, scope, and preliminary design.
+Working together, the person leading the work, Subject Matter Experts (SMEs), facility and line management, and workers should use the techniques discussed in Hazard Analysis and Risk Assessment to identify specific hazards, risks associated with those hazards, and possible controls to mitigate the risks.

 Hydrogen hazard assessment should address the specific hazards associated with hydrogen use in a particular application.
 In priority order, these are: